February 3, 2026

 Legitimate Interest

-Reminding an existing customer about an occasion they've previously bought flowers for can often be justified under "legitimate interest."
-You're offering a service they'd reasonably expect from you.
+Reminding an existing customer about an occasion they've previously ordered flowers for can often sit under "legitimate interest."
+You're providing a service they'd reasonably expect from a florist they've used before.
+That said — document your reasoning.
+Don't just assume.

 Consent

-That said, getting explicit consent is the safest path.
-A simple checkbox at checkout — "Would you like us to remind you about important dates?" — covers you legally and ensures people actually want to hear from you.
+Getting explicit consent is always the safest route.
+A simple checkbox at checkout — "Would you like us to remind you about important dates?" — covers you legally and means you know for certain people actually want these messages.

 Easy Opt-Out

-Every message needs a clear, working unsubscribe link.
-And when someone uses it, process it straight away.
-This isn't just about compliance — it's about being the kind of business people trust.
+Every single message needs a clear, working unsubscribe link.
+When someone uses it, process it immediately.
+Not tomorrow.
+Not next week.
+Straight away.
+This isn't just a compliance box-tick — it's about being the kind of business people actually trust with their data.

 Data Security

-Occasion reminders are one of those rare marketing tactics that people genuinely appreciate when you get them right.
-They feel like thoughtful service, not a sales push.
+Occasion reminders are one of those rare marketing things that people genuinely thank you for.
+When you get them right, they don't feel like marketing at all.
+They feel like a florist who pays attention.

-The difference between spam and helpful comes down to personalisation.
+The gap between spam and helpful comes down to one thing: specificity.
 "Buy flowers!" is junk mail.
-"Emma's birthday is on the 15th — want the same roses as last year?" is a service.
-Use your data well and customers will thank you for it.
+"Emma's birthday is on the 15th — shall we do the same roses as last year?" is a service.
+Use your data well and customers won't just tolerate the messages — they'll appreciate them.

-Start capturing occasion data with every order.
-Each one is a seed for future business.
-And if your customer records need organising first, our guide on CRM for florists is a good place to start.
+Start capturing occasion data with every order from today.
+Each one is a seed — literally — for future business.
+And if your existing customer records are a bit of a mess, our guide on CRM for florists will help you get things sorted.

-Ready to set this up?
-Book a demo and see how Digital Florists helps you stay connected with customers at the moments that matter most.
+Ready to get this running?
+Book a demo and we'll show you how Digital Florists keeps you connected with customers at the moments that matter most.

 Written by